Where Should You Be Promoting Your Personal Brand?

-Everyone has a personal brand, but some people aren't sure how or where they are—or whether they should be–promoting it.
-Here are some places you can be promoting your personal brand on a regular basis.
+Everyone has a personal brand, but some people aren't sure how or where they are—or whether they should be--promoting it.
+Here are some places you can promote your brand on a regular basis.

 1. In-person networking.Nothing trumps getting out of the house and attending networking events that allow you to shine and let people get to know people one-on-one.
 In spite of the fact that it is easy to sit at your computer and participate in social media through the multitude of available platforms, the best way to promote your brand is to get out of the house and network.
 The opportunities are limitless, but for many Introverts, the prospect of getting out and meeting people is daunting.
 Nevertheless, the best way to promote your personal brand is to get out and meet people.
 Attend Meetup groups, Chamber of Commerce meetings, political rallies, alumni get-togethers, neighborhood parties, lunch meetings for people in your industry, and any other event that you can find to attend.
 Nothing beats meeting people in person.
 And be prepared to hand out business cards while you are at it (a bonus way of promoting your brand).